 Westlaw UK

-From www.findit.bham.ac.uk click on Find Databases and type Westlaw UK into the Name box.
-Click on Find Database.
+From www.findit.bham.ac.uk click on Database Search and type Westlaw into the search box.

 Finding legislation

-In the Westlaw UK search screen, click on Legislation.
+In the Westlaw UK search screen, click on Legislation and Legislation Search.
 This will give you the legislation search screen.

 You can search for legislation on a particular topic by using either the Free Text search, which will look for your terms in the full text of the legislation, or by Subject/Keyword which will match your terms to the headings given by the database (click on More Options to see all the boxes).